minishift/minishift/docs/using.md

 For more details about the `view` command refer its [synopsis](./minishift_openshift_config_view.md).

 Let's look at [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) as an example for patching the OpenShift master configuration.
-Per default OpenShift will only allow cross origin resource requests from the IP of the cluster as well as localhost.
+Per default, OpenShift will only allow cross origin resource requests from the IP of the cluster as well as localhost.
 This is specified via the `corsAllowedOrigins` property in the master configuration [master-config.yaml](https://docs.openshift.com/enterprise/3.0/admin_guide/master_node_configuration.html#master-configuration-files).
 To change this value and allow